Top 12 Interview Red Flags Recruiters Should Never Ignore

 Discover the top 12 interview red flags that every recruiter should be aware of.
 Avoid costly hiring mistakes with these must-know warning signs.

-Why Identifying Red Flags Matters
+Why It’s Important to Spot Red Flags

 Cost of a Bad Hire